dylan-turner25/droughtmonitor/README.md

 ## Table of Contents
 - [About](#about)

-The `droughtmonitor` package serves as an unofficial API wrapper for [U.S. Drought Monitor](https://droughtmonitor.unl.edu/).
+The `droughtmonitor` package serves as an unofficial API wrapper for [U.S. Drought Monitor](https://droughtmonitor.unl.edu/) and provides a set of tools for making programatic access to the underlying data more accessable.
+The U.S. Drought Monitor website contains a [landing page](https://droughtmonitor.unl.edu/Data.aspx) for accessing both tabular and spatial data.
+However, accessing the data through this channel can be tedious for charts, measures, or analysis that need to be frequently updated.
+Programatic access is possible through the [existing API](https://droughtmonitor.unl.edu/DmData/DataDownload/WebServiceInfo.aspx), but can also be tediuos without prior working knowledge of REST APIs.
+The `droughtmonitor` package strikes a balance between the two methods as it allows programatic access to enhance reproducability while requireing no additional techincal overhead beyond basic understanding of python.

 **Disclaimer** This product uses data from the U.S. Drought Monitor API, but is not endorsed by or affiliated with U.S. Drought Monitor or the Federal Government.